ThreePixDroid/qarl/README.md

 ## Why QARL? 🏎️💨

-Looking for speed?
-QARL's **FromTo** animation calculates so fast, it feels like it bends space-time! 💫 No more waiting for slow computations—just smooth, seamless transitions that keep up with the pace of your game.
+Looking for performance?
+QARL's FromTo animation computes so fast, it feels like it bends space-time! 💫 No more waiting for slow calculations—just smooth, seamless transitions that keep up with the pace of your game.

 ## Installation